-Moisturizer: The gentlest formula that works for generally all skin types is from CeraVe ($5.49).
-This is a really lightweight formula that has Hyaluronic Acid, which keeps extra moisture locked into your skin – essential if you’re backpacking in the alpine or other harsh conditions!
+Moisturizer: The gentlest formula that generally works for all skin types is from CeraVe ($5.49).
+This is a lightweight formula with Hyaluronic Acid, which keeps extra moisture locked into your skin – essential if you’re backpacking in the alpine or other harsh conditions!

 Camping Hygiene Conclusion

 Outdoor hygiene can seem like a bit of an oxymoron to anyone just starting out in outdoor adventure.

 You might be a bit uncomfortable on your first trip or two as you figure out what works best for you – it will take some time and getting used to.